altruios/namshubettulpa/public/namshubettuple/interludes.md

         fbomb(mes,__ac.mod(root.info['e'+1])) &);
 hooks.add(fbomb(titttmyky,__ac),"/\b(.+)\b/gm")
 `
+*Al-tok moved him*
-*It moved him more gracefully than had he been in control* ~Robert was not aware of anything anymore~
+~More gracefully than had Robert been in control~ ~Robert was not aware of anything anymore~
 ~But Al-tok was~
 *Al-tok stretched his hands as he watched the news delivered*